Discover Bomet County

-What Bomet County lacks in flourishing touring destinations is made up for by a pleasant display of striking agro-climatic zones.
-The discerning traveller using the longer but scenic Nairobi-Narok-Bomet-Kisii Road will quickly apprehend these changes, from Narok’s low-lying wheat fields to the highland forests at the northern end of Bomet County.
-The higher regions in the north eastern areas of Bomet are dominated by tea; its middle region by maize, pyrethrum and coffee; while in the lower-lying southern regions, like Sigor, the main trade is livestock.
+What Bomet County lacks in flourishing touring attractions is made up for by a pleasant display of striking agro-climatic zones.
+The discerning traveller, using the longer but scenic B3 Nairobi-Narok-Bomet-Kisii Road, quickly apprehends these changes from Narok’s low-lying wheat fields to the highland forests at the northern end of Bomet County.
+The higher area in the north-eastern quarter of Bomet is dominated by tea; its middle region by maize, pyrethrum and coffee, while in the lower-lying southern regions, like Sigor, the main trade is livestock.

 In the north, Bomet County picks up the undulating topography where Kericho County leaves it off at the Mau Complex.
-Apart from its north-eastern area that rises easterly to meet the Mau Complex, land in Bomet County generally slopes southward until it eventually levels out in the flatter terrain nearing Masai Mara National Reserve.
-The land slopes gently from 3100 ms near Mau Complex and Kericho to 1800 ms in the lower area where the land is motsly flat.
+Aside from its north-eastern area that rises easterly to meet the Mau Complex, land in Bomet County generally slopes southward until it eventually levels out in the flatter terrain nearing Masai Mara National Reserve.
+The land slopes gently from 3,100 ms near Mau Complex and Kericho to 1,800 ms in the lower area where the land is mostly flat.
 Agriculture is the mainstay of Bomet County, where about 80% of the residents are farmers.

-Bomet’s biggest communication advantage is that it is traversed by B3 Narok-Sotik-Kisii Road, about midway, from Molut (east) to Sotik (west), a distance of 58 kms.
+Bomet’s biggest communication advantage is that it is traversed by B3 Nairobi-Kisii Road, crossing it midway from Molut (east) to Sotik (west), a distance of 58 kms.
 Its main town of Bomet lies almost equidistant from Molut and Sotik.
 Here, trippers will find plenty of modest accommodation.
-It is both its regional hub and a place of relaxation, and naturalness.
-Apart from the beautiful farms and hillocks, other sites to interest in Bomet include Trans Mara Forest; beyond the Mara, which straddles its entire southern boundary; and the South Western Mau National Reserve which aligns with Bomet’s northern boundary of 73 kms.
+It is both the regional hub and a place of relaxation, and naturalness.
+Apart from the beautiful farms and hillocks, other sites to interest in Bomet include Trans Mara Forest (beyond the Mara) which straddles its entire southern boundary, and the South Western Mau National Reserve which aligns with Bomet’s northern boundary of 73 kms.

 Salient Features of Bomet County